hexatomium/hexatomium-old.github.io/_posts/2017-07-20-chrome-wave-poc.md

 comments: true
 ---

-This demonstrates a fully silent drive-by download in Google Chrome (rather similar to CVE-2011-0611, but without the automatic execution part), as well as some social engineering magic: a PoC binary will execute if the below seemingly harmless command line is entered in a **Win+R** prompt on a Windows system.
+This demonstrates a silent drive-by download in Google Chrome (rather similar to CVE-2011-0611, less the actual execution), as well as some social engineering magic: a PoC binary will execute if the below seemingly harmless command line is entered in a **Win+R** prompt on a Windows system.
 Note that you may need to wait for a few seconds before the fun starts.

 <div style= "padding: 2px 4px;  background-color: #de9393; padding-top: 9px ; border: 1px solid #ccc; display:table">
 <div style= "padding: 2px 4px;  background-color: #de9393;  width:720px ; display:inline-block;">